5thAttemptCode/5thAttemptCode/README.md

 Frontend Developer
 ------------------

-I've been learning to code for about 2 years now.
-I started with Python but switched over to HTML, CSS and Javascript after a while.
-After I mastered div-centering I entered the world of 3D by learning Three JS and React.
+I've been learning to code for some times now.
+I started with Python but switched over to frontend development after a while.
+When I mastered div-centering I entered the world of 3D by learning Three JS and React.
 My goal is to become a Fullstack Developer so atm I'm learning to work with backend and databases.

-* 🖥️  See my portfolio at [www.henry-dev.com](http://henry-dev.com)
+* 🦈  See my portfolio at [www.henry-dev.com](http://henry-dev.com)
-* ✉️  You can contact me at [htlfuerst@gmail.com](mailto:htlfuerst@gmail.com)
+* 🤙🏾  You can contact me at [htlfuerst@gmail.com](mailto:htlfuerst@gmail.com)
-* 🧠  I'm learning MERN/PERN
+* 🐳  I'm learning MERN and Docker
-* 🤝  I'm open to collaborating on any project
+* 🌴  I'm open to collaborating on any project
-* ⚡  Fun fact: very few years ago, my IT knowledge was limited to how to open and close the browser only.
+* 🥥  Fun fact: very few years ago, my IT knowledge was limited to how to open and close the browser only.

 ### Skills